-This is just a friendly reminder to clean your furnace filter.
-It is all too easy since it is a permanent filter, to forget about it, but permanent does not mean no cleaning required!
-We have furnace filters both at our home and office.
-The home only seems to need cleaning every 3-4 months, as our house is located in a nice clean suburb of Boston.
-My husband takes the filter outside and runs the garden hose over it until it runs clean.
-Given the environment in which we live, the color of the water is not that noticeably dirty.
+It’s not as easy a question as you might think.
+We have permanent furnace filters both at home and office.
+Our home furnace filters only seems to need cleaning every 3-4 months because it’s located in a suburb of Boston.
+We’ve found the best way to clean our filters is to take it outside and run the garden hose over it until it runs clean.
+Given the environment in which we live, the color of the water is usually not noticeably dirty.
 We let the furnace filter dry completely before reinstalling it.

 In our case, every 2 months is needed.
 The importance of cleaning your furnace filters is mainly twofold.
 The first is to prevent any loss of airflow in your central air system.
-The second, is electrostatic filters rely on their ability to attract the particulates by their opposite charge which will diminish as the surface area becomes more and more covered with particulates.
+The second, is electrostatic filters rely on their ability to attract the particulates by their opposite charge which will diminish as more and more covered with particulates.
 The biggest reduction in efficiency will be for the smaller particulates, because the larger ones will have a better chance of being captured by the filter’s surface area because they are large enough to not pass through the filter.